 Green Building Technologies Lab and Demonstration Centre

 As Calgary's first commercial Net Zero building the Green Building Technologies (GBT) Lab and Demonstration Centre integrates construction, green technologies and renewable energy.
 The building includes a solar lab, rainwater harvesting technology, passive heating and charging ports for electric cars.
-The GBT Lab aids in the advancement of applied research and development
+The GBT Lab aids in the advancement of applied research and development.

 The future is green

-The Sustainable Operations team at SAIT is committed to developing and creating new intiatives that will contribute to SAIT's sustainability goals.
-Currently, the team is working on the collection and benchmarking of research, to help forecast for the future and create both short-term and long-term goals.Future projects
+The Sustainable Operations team at SAIT is committed to developing and creating new initiatives that will contribute to SAIT's sustainability goals.
+Currently, the team is working on the collecting and bench working of research, forecasting for the future and creating both short-term and long-term goals.Future projects